fredrikaverpil/neotest-golang/README.md

 To improve reliability, you can choose to set [`gotestsum`](https://github.com/gotestyourself/gotestsum) as the test runner.
-This tool allows you to use one format for stdout while simultaneously writing test output to a JSON file. `gotestsum` actually calls `go test` behind the scenes, so your `go_test_args` configuration remains valid and will still apply.
+This tool allows the adapter to write test command output directly to a JSON file, without going through stdout.

 Using `gotestsum` offers the following benefits:

 - When you "attach" to a running test, you'll see clean `go test` output instead